tc39/proposal-decorators/README.md

 You can decorate the whole class, as well as declarations of fields, getters, setters and methods.
 Arguments and function declarations cannot be decorated.

 To learn how to define your own decorators, see [METAPROGRAMMING.md](https://github.com/littledan/proposal-unified-class-features/blob/master/METAPROGRAMMING.md).

-## Further details

-This page is a high-level overview of the features and their interaction from a user perspective.
-For detailed semantics, see [DETAILS.md](https://github.com/littledan/proposal-unified-class-features/blob/master/DETAILS.md).
-For a taxonomy of supported forms, see [TAXONOMY.md](https://github.com/littledan/proposal-unified-class-features/blob/master/TAXONOMY.md).
+To see how each form looks syntactically and how it's represented in decorators, see [TAXONOMY.md](https://github.com/littledan/proposal-unified-class-features/blob/master/TAXONOMY.md).